mit-rss/wall_follower/README.md

 Just like in the simulator, you will often need multiple terminal windows open in order to launch different ros nodes.
 There are many ways to do this.

-- Open multiple windows on your local machine and ```ssh racecar@[COREY_WHAT_IS_THE_IP]``` in each one of them.
+- Open multiple windows on your local machine and ```ssh racecar@192.168.0.[CAR_NUMBER]``` in each one of them.
 You can even ssh from multiple computers at the same time but make sure you are communicating with your team members.
 - Use [screen](https://kb.iu.edu/d/acuy) to open layered windows in terminal and navigate through them with key commands.
 - Use ```ssh``` with the ```-X``` flag to enable X11 forwarding.
 With this flag you can launch graphical programs in the ssh client and have them displayed on your local machine.
 For example you could run ```xterm &``` to get a new terminal window.
 Or you could run ```i3 &``` to get a tiling window manager.
 X11 Forwarding can take up more bandwidth so avoid it if your connection is poor.